Go to Lil Helper

 Katrina O'Donnell

-Updated 3 years ago
+Updated 1 week ago

-We suggest you to be careful with coconut oil as it has a tendency of coating the diapers top layer.
-This may harm the efficiency of the diaper.
-The oil can leave the diaper insides sticky and attract dust.
-However a little is okay.
+We suggest you should be careful with coconut oil as it has a tendency of coating the top layers of fabrics.
+This may harm your product's ability to absorb - known as repelling.
+The oil can leave the material sticky and attract dust as well - but a little is usually ok, as reported by our users.
+Use it sparingly and at your own risk, and keep your eyes peeled for repelling!

-Lil Helper diapers are made with cloth which is completely safe and CPSIA compliant to ensure it has no heavy metals, lead or phthalates, thus you don't necessarily need any kinds of creams or oils to keep your baby's skin dry.
+Our products are made with cloth which is completely safe and CPSIA compliant to ensure it has no heavy metals, lead, phthalates and other forever chemicals.
+So you don't need to worry about your baby's skin.

 Did this answer your question?